PRP Hair Restoration

 PRP hair restoration helps both men and women for Androgenic Alopecia also called as Male Pattern Hair Loss MPHL or Female Pattern Hair Loss FPHL, which are the commonest cause.

 Number of treatments required varies from person to person.
 To the extent of the disease, we recommend doing at least a series of three, 3-6 weeks apart.

 Results are noticeable in about 3-6 month with increase in density of the hair.

 Do I need maintenance after initial treatment once I see the results?

-We recommend doing twice a year for the maintenance after initial series of treatments.
+We recommend doing it twice a year for the maintenance after the initial series of treatments.

 Can it be combined with other treatments?

 Yes it could be combined with other treatments like Minoxidil (Rogaine), Propecia for men, pre and post hair transplant.